nycmeshnet/nycmeshnet.github.io/install/index.md

 With all rooftop installs, an antenna is mounted on the roof and outdoor ethernet cable goes down a wall or conduit and into your apartment.
 We usually put the cable through a window frame or at the side of an air-conditioner.
 A small power adapter in your apartment will give power the antenna over the ethernet cable.
 Another router is needed in the apartment for your wifi connection.

-DIY installs are possible, or you can pay us $110 to cover hardware (basically cost) and $50 labor for an installer.
-Email us if you would prefer a monthly plan rather than upfront payment.
+You can pay us $110 to cover hardware (basically cost) and $50 labor paid to the installer.
+It is *much* easier, faster and often cheaper for you if we do the install.
+We have the right hardware and you don't get charged if we are unable to connect you.
+Email us if you would prefer a monthly plan rather than upfront payment for the install.

+**For DIY installs- please connect your neighbors too!**
+**If you DIY you are obliged by our [NCL license](/ncl.pdf) to extend the network**
+We can help you with configuring the ethernet switches etc

 **1) Supernode client**